 Our remote learning AAEGS course offers:

-- 15 hours of synchronous class hours per week via Zoom (Monday – Friday 8am-11am EDT)
+- 15 hours of live class hours per week via Zoom (Monday – Friday 8am-11am ET)

-- 5+ hours of asynchronous learning per week: reading, listening and research
+- 5+ hours of homework and independent learning per week: reading, listening, research, presentation preparation etc

 - Weekly small group and 1-1 interaction with course instructors